mikedenly/mikedenly.github.io/_pages/research.md

   <figcaption>Bogota, Colombia, April 2016</figcaption>
 </figure>

-I study the political economy of development, with a particular focus on corruption, natural resources, and public goods provision.
-Some of my ongoing projects relate to Honduras, Guatemala, India, and Pakistan.
-Most of these projects and others relate to the work of the [Governance Team](http://www.ipdutexas.org/governance.html) at Innovations for Peace and Development.

 ### Manuscripts Submitted for Publication

 "[Natural Resources and Civil Conflict: Evidence from a New, Georeferenced Dataset](https://mikedenly.com/files/DFHSW_Natural_Resources_Civil_Conflict-Evidence_New_Georeferenced_Dataset_May232019.pdf)" (with Mike Findley, Joelean Hall, Andy Stravers, and Jim Walsh). *Revise and Resubmit at Journal of Conflict Resolution.*